crossbario/autobahn-js/doc/tutorial_pubsub.rst

 The execution of this function is then deferred until the result has been received (the 'promise' has been fulfilled).

 In the above example, only a single function is passed as an argument, which is called when the action is successful.
-In our demo, we also pass a second function which is executed if the action fails, e.g. if the subscription is not allowe.
+In our demo, we also pass a second function which is executed if the action fails, e.g. if the subscription is not allowed.

 There's no need for you to manage anything regarding the passed functions - reception of the result and execution of the function for handling the result, or calling of the error function, are fully automatic in the background.
 All it may take is a little rethinking of some of the habits from synchronous programming - but you gain an extremely powerful and flexible tool.